 Sending thank you notes after any interview is important, but thanking interviewers after the second interview is a MUST!
 The stakes are higher, and so are the expectations.
 Every situation is different.
-Sometimes mailing your thank you is the best option, and other times shooting off an email is the way to go.
-In this blog, we’ll provide 3 examples on how you can effectively send your thank you notes after the second interview.
+Sometimes mailing your thank you is the best option, and other times an email is the way to go.
+In this blog, we’ll provide 3 examples to say thank you after the second interview.

 Thank You Email After Second Interview